Liverpool seek solace from domestic woes in Champions League against PSV

 Follow topic:

-LIVERPOOL, England - Liverpool host PSV Eindhoven on Wednesday hoping Europe can provide relief from a domestic nightmare for the Premier League champions that boss Arne Slot called "ridiculous."
+LIVERPOOL – Liverpool host PSV Eindhoven on Nov 26, hoping Europe can provide relief from a domestic nightmare for the Premier League champions that boss Arne Slot called “ridiculous”.

 Liverpool have lost eight of their last 11 matches in all competitions, including a bruising 3-0 defeat by lowly Nottingham Forest at the weekend that left them languishing 12th in the top flight and piled pressure on their Dutch manager.